<

 The first of

-Blair's enclosures is a letter which Colonel Talbot had addressed
+Blair's enclosures is Colonel Talbot's letter addressed

 to